Sensory Processing Sensitivity in Men (with Bill Allen)

 Sensory Subtleties

-HSPs frequently notice what others miss: small shifts in mood, light, tone, or energy.
-This capacity often links to creativity and a heightened sense of aesthetic detail.
+HSPs may notice what others miss, for example, environmental shifts in mood, light, tone, or energy.

 Take Your Comfort Zone With You

-One topic that stood out in our conversation was the idea of the comfort zone.
-Rather than seeing it as a static shell to break out of, Bill suggests imagining it as something we can stretch and take with us as we grow.
+Rather than seeing our comfort zone as a static shell to break out of, Bill says it’s something we can take with us as we stretch and grow.

 Quitting vs Giving Up